M-Rilling02/ST494-Final-Project/README.md

 # ST494-Final-Project
-Final Project for Statistical Learning Class, project done on "scheduled losses in the NBA"
+Final Project for Statistical Learning Class, project done on "Scheduled Losses in the NBA"